Q: Can I post student grades publicly?

-- WHAT information the student authorizes to be released (GPA, specific course information including grades, other non-directory information)
+- the information the student authorizes to be released (GPA, specific course information including grades, or other non-directory information)

-All authorizations also must be signed and dated by the student.
-A copy of the student’s consent along with a copy of the information released by the faculty member should be filled with the Office of the Registrar.
+All authorizations must be signed and dated by the student.
+A copy of the student’s consent along with a copy of the information released by the faculty member should be filed with the Office of the Registrar.

 Q: What if I am contacted by a parent who is concerned about how their son/daughter is doing in my class?

 Inform the parent that you cannot release information about grades or student progress without written consent from the student.
 Although you may release directory information, you are under no obligation to do so.
 Additionally, please note that if written consent has been received, institutional policy dictates that information protected by FERPA cannot be released over the phone.
 If they are persistent, the best approach is for the parent to talk directly with the student.
-Third parties may be reminded that most of our students do have access to this information via their student web account.
+Students may access this information via their student web account.
 Refer incarcerated students to the Office of Extended Studies.

 Q: Can I share student information with a retired colleague or another faculty member employed by Adams State?

 Never share protected student education record information, including grades or grade point averages, with anyone including faculty or staff members of the University.
 All University employees must demonstrate a “legitimate educational interest” or need to know in order to be granted access.
 This includes sharing information with new or former employees whose access has been terminated or is pending.

 Additionally, the right of access should be exercised cautiously.
 A faculty member may use their access in the performance of their duties as instructor and/or advisor however, they may not, simply out of curiosity review protected information for a student that is not their advisee or student simply because they has access.
 Access should always be limited and in compliance with job duties.